 As you can see, the name of the module we created should be added to the command field, as this is the script that will be executed when the Notification Method is called.
 Click Submit Changes, and our new Notification Method Opsview Demo Notification is now created.

 Now we need to create a Notification Profile for a User, so that they will be notified using this method.
 To do this, navigate to Settings > Users And Roles and click on the User you wish to modify.
 Once on the User profile, click the button Notification Profiles then Add New.

-As you can see, we have a drop down menu in the Host Groups section, and in this section we can see our new notification Opsview Demo Notification.
+As you can see, we have a drop-down menu in the Host Groups section, and in this section, we can see our new notification Opsview Demo Notification.
 Simply select this option, and our new notification is added to this user.
 This can be done for all applicable users.
-We can also configure further information on this page, such as for which Host Groups we want this notification to be sent for - in this case, only premium, monitoring servers and *ESX servers".
+We can also configure further information on this page, such as for which Host Groups we want this notification to be sent for.

 So as above, we have configured it only to alert us on warning/critical alerts on services, and for only on Hosts which are down or unreachable.
-The notifications will only be engaged during "nonworkhours", as specified in "SETTINGS > TIME PERIODS" (so the notification will only do the action during 6pm-8am, for example).
+The notifications will only be engaged during "nonwork hours", as specified in CONFIGURATION > TIME PERIODS (so the notification will only do the action during 6pm-8am, for example).

-Finally, submit the changes and go to Settings > Apply Changes apply the new notification settings.
+Finally, submit the changes and go to CONFIGURATION > APPLY CHANGES to apply the new notification settings.